Seeing Through the Brain: New Insights from Decoding Visual Stimuli with fMRI: Method

 \subsubsection{Automatic Description Generation}

 We design structured text descriptions as supervision for our framework.
 To capture the compositional and relational nature of human vision, these descriptions should explicitly distinguish between different objects and their relationships.
-Generating such descriptions with a VLM relies on carefully crafted prompts that specify the desired attributes and relations, since not all attributes and relationships are directly reflected in brain activity.
+Generating such descriptions with a VLM relies on carefully crafted prompts that specify the desired attributes and relationships, since many of them are not directly reflected in brain activity.
 To address this issue, we propose a VLM-assisted approach that automatically learns the most relevant attributes and relationships in an image based on the training data, ensuring they are both meaningful and brain-aligned.

 We first show how structured descriptions can be generated from a VLM given a learned keyword $a$, and then present our approach for learning the optimal keyword.
 Given an image $\mathbf{Y}_i$ and a learned keyword $a$, we construct a prompt $\mathcal{P}(a)$ to guide the VLM in describing the most important objects in $\mathbf{Y}_i$ based on $a$.
 Formally, the VLM receives the image and the prompt as input and outputs a structured description $D_i^a$: